Configuring WS-Trust Security Token Service¶

 - Click Ok on the confirmation dialog window that appears.

-- Click Update to complete the process.
+- Click Update to save and complete the process.

 Now STS is configured and secured with a username and password.
 Only users with the Admin role can consume the service.